Nations grown corrupt

 ~ John Milton

-If history tells us anything, it is that the greater part of men prefer security to liberty.
+While touring Independence Hall in Philadelphia recently it occurred to me that the greater part of men prefer security to liberty.
 Most it seems are not even aware that they are making a choice.
 They go about their lives, entranced by the world around them, trading security for liberty, especially in times of turmoil or unfamiliarity.
-Like Esau, they readily trade their birthright for a mess of pottage in a desperate search for satiation and security.

 While I am inclined to agree with Madison’s assessment, it is clear to me that a loss of freedom is a loss of freedom.
 We live in dangerous times, but we must be careful not to trade short-term security for a long-term liberty.